BeiXiao/rednote.run.blog/README.md

 - Link your social media accounts for better discoverability

 ### Publish and view Post
-To help you better understand REDnote, we've included screenshots of the app's common interfaces.
+To give you a clearer picture of REDnote, we've added screenshots of the app's main screens.

 1. **Main Interface**
    ![Main interface](./images/main_interface.png)